nf-core/smrnaseq/README.md

 | UMD3.1        |       *Bos taurus*               |       Cow          |
 | WBcel235      |       *Caenorhabditis elegans*   |       Nematode     |

-**NOTE!
-With the option --genome 'ALL', the entire dataset of mature miRNAs and hairpins in miRBase will be used as reference regardless of species.
-Meanwhile the alignment against host reference genome will be skipped.**

 ## Other command line parameters
 ### `--outdir`